 One in 10 UK drivers say they never perform any kind of safety check on their vehicle.
 And 14 million licence holders check their cars once a year or less.
 Those are the shocking findings following some recent research by Green Flag and road safety charity Brake.

-In the mean time, if you want to test your knowledge of car maintenance, why not try our quiz?
-It’s fun and it’ll help give some tips and pointers for what you should do to keep your car in top shape – other than taking it for a free vehicle health check.
+If you want to test your knowledge of car maintenance, why not try our quiz?
+It’s fun and it’ll help give some tips and pointers for what you should do to keep your car in top shape.

 #1.
 What is the minimum legal tread depth for a car tyre?